dzezo/web-kb/BE/Docker.md

 **Docker Server (Docker Daemon)** - Tool that is responsible for creating images, running containers, etc...

-**Docker image** - Docker image is a single file with all the dependencies and configurations required to run a program.
+**Docker Image** - Docker image is a single file with all the dependencies and configurations required to run a program.

 **Docker Container** - Instance of an image.
 So essentially it runs a program with its own isolated set of hardware resources.